Police: Drivers, victim flee scene after father, son struck on Harlem sidewalk

-The white BMW came quickly - and with no warning, seemingly making a beeline for the man and the young boy.
+Authorities say the white BMW came quickly -- and with no warning -- seemingly making a beeline for the man and the young boy.

 Police say the victim survived and also left the scene, abandoning his son.

-Police assume this was a targeted hit - possibly gang-related.
-They are searching for three people - the victim and the men who tried to kill him, and almost killed his son.
+Police assume this was a targeted hit, possibly gang-related.
+They are now searching for three people: the victim and the men who tried to kill him -- and almost killed his son.

 Anyone with information is asked to call NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA